 OSHA's Training Institute (OTI) and OSHA's Training Education Centers across the country provide basic and advanced courses in safety and health.
 OSHA's area offices offer information services, such as audiovisual aids, technical advice, and speakers for special engagements.
 In addition, the Training Centers have begun offering one-day or one-half-day seminars to increase opportunities for small business employers to attend safety/health training.

-OSHA's Compliance Assistance Quick Start is a tool to introduce employers and employees, especially those at new or small businesses, to the compliance assistance resources on OSHA's website.
+Compliance Assistance Quick Start.
+Tool to introduce employers and employees, especially those at new or small businesses, to the compliance assistance resources on OSHA's website.

-OSHA's $afety Pays Program is an interactive expert system to assist employers in estimating the costs of occupational injuries and illnesses and the impact on a company's profitability.
-This system uses a company's profit margin, the AVERAGE costs of an injury or illness, and an indirect cost multiplier to project the amount of sales a company would need to generate in order to cover those costs.
+OSHA's $afety Pays Program.
+Interactive expert system to assist employers in estimating the costs of occupational injuries and illnesses and the impact on a company's profitability.
+This system uses a company's profit margin, the average costs of an injury or illness, and an indirect cost multiplier to project the amount of sales a company would need to generate in order to cover those costs.